kgdunn/pid-book/univariate-review/univariate-review.rst

 Now the **inverse cumulative distribution** is used when we know the area, but want to get back to the value along the :math:`z`-axis.
 For example, below which value of :math:`z` does 95% of the area lie for a standardized normal distribution?
 Answer: :math:`z=1.64`.
 In R we use the ``qnorm(0.95, mean=0, sd=1)`` to calculate this value.
 The ``q`` stands for `quantile <https://en.wikipedia.org/wiki/Quantile>`_, because we give it the quantile and it returns the :math:`z`-value: e.g. ``qnorm(0.5)`` gives 0.0.

 .. image:: ../figures/univariate/show-pnorm-and-qnorm.png
-	:width: 600px
+	:width: 900px
+	:scale: 60 %
-	:align: center
+	:align: right
+	:alt: fake width

-On to checking for normality. p by first constructing some quantities that we would expect for truly normally distributed data.
+On to checking for normality.
+We start by first constructing some quantities that we would expect for truly normally distributed data.
 Secondly, we construct the same quantities for the actual data.
 A plot of these 2 quantities against each other will reveal if the data are normal, or not.

 #.
 Imagine we have :math:`N` observations which are normally distributed.
 Sort the data from smallest to largest.
 The first data point should be the :math:`(1/N \times 100)` quantile, the next data point is the :math:`(2/N \times 100)` quantile, the middle, sorted data point is the 50th quantile, :math:`(1/2 \times 100)`, and the last, sorted data point is the :math:`(N/N \times 100)` quantile.